We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 What I Love About This Knife

 J.A.
-Henckels uses the same exact materials for the blade and handle as Wusthof does for their Grand Prix II chef’s knife.
+Henckels uses the same materials for the blade and handles as Wusthof does for their Grand Prix II chef’s knife.
 Its design is almost identical to the Wusthof Classic.

 This knife is sharp, durable, has an extremely comfortable handle, and comes from a brand that has been doing it for centuries, literally.